Do I Need A Building Permit for That?

 Those time-consuming inspections, combined with the sometimes surprisingly expensive permit fees for even very small projects, are what occasionally tempt homeowners to skip getting a permit.

-So What Kinds of Projects Require Permits?
+So What Kinds of Projects Need A Building Permit?

 Here in Ohio, residential projects of 3 units and under are governed by a statewide building code.
 Our code is very similar to others around the country and requires building permits for all new homes, and all remodeling projects, except (this is a heavily edited list):